Banana Pudding and Banana Cream Pie from Scratch

 - For a baked crust, prick the bottom and edges with a fork.

 - Bake 12 - 15 minutes at 450° F.

 Putting the Pie Together

-- Follow the directions of your favorite pie crust recipe or use a prepared deep dish one crust pie.
+- Follow the pie crust directions or use a ready-made pie crust.

 - Using two fingers of one hand, press the thumb of the opposite hand to form scallops around the edge if desired.